Prayagraj: British rule

-Post-independence

-Allahabad is known as the City of Prime Ministers because seven out of 15 prime ministers of India since independence have connections to Allahabad (Jawaharlal Nehru, Lal Bahadur Shastri, Indira Gandhi, Rajiv Gandhi, Gulzarilal Nanda, Vishwanath Pratap Singh and Chandra Shekhar).
-All seven leaders were either born in Allahabad, were alumni of Allahabad University or were elected from an Allahabad constituency.

 Geography

 Cityscape

-Allahabad's elevation is over 90 m (295 ft) above sea level.
-The old part of the city, at the south of Allahabad Junction Railway Station, consists of neighbourhoods like Chowk, Johnstongunj, Dariyabad, Khuldabad and many more.
+Prayagraj's elevation is over 90 m (295 ft) above sea level.
+The old part of the city, at the south of Prayagraj Junction railway station, consists of neighbourhoods like Chowk, Johnstongunj, Dariyabad, Khuldabad and many more.
 In the north of the Railway Station, the new city consists of neighbourhoods like Lukergunj, Civil Lines, Georgetown, Tagoretown, Allahpur, Ashok Nagar, Mumfordgunj, Bharadwaj Puram and others which are relatively new and were built during the British rule.
 Civil Lines is the central business district of the city and is famous for its urban setting, gridiron plan roads and high rise buildings.
 Built in 1857, it was the largest town-planning project carried out in India before the establishment of New Delhi.
-Allahabad has many buildings featuring Indo-Islamic and Indo-Saracenic architecture.
+Prayagraj has many buildings featuring Indo-Islamic and Indo-Saracenic architecture.
 Although several buildings from the colonial period have been declared "heritage structures", others are deteriorating.
-Famous landmarks of the city are Allahabad Museum, New Yamuna Bridge, Allahabad University, Triveni Sangam, All Saints Cathedral, Anand Bhavan, Alfred Park etc. The city experiences one of the highest levels of air pollution worldwide, with the 2016 update of the World Health Organization's Global Urban Ambient Air Pollution Database finding Allahabad to have the third highest mean concentration of "PM2.5" (<2.5 μm diameter) particulate matter in the ambient air among all the 2972 cities tested (after Zabol and Gwalior).
+Famous landmarks of the city are Allahabad Museum, New Yamuna Bridge, Allahabad University, Triveni Sangam, All Saints Cathedral, Anand Bhavan, Chandrashekhar Azad Park etc. The city experiences one of the highest levels of air pollution worldwide, with the 2016 update of the World Health Organization's Global Urban Ambient Air Pollution Database finding Prayagraj to have the third highest mean concentration of "PM2.5" (<2.5 μm diameter) particulate matter in the ambient air among all the 2972 cities tested (after Zabol and Gwalior).

 Triveni Sangam and Ghats

-The Allahabad Triveni Sangam (place where three rivers meet) is the meeting place of Ganges, the Yamuna and invisible Saraswati River, which according to Hindu legends, wells up from underground.
+The Triveni Sangam (place where three rivers meet) is the meeting place of Ganges, the Yamuna and mythical Saraswati River, which according to Hindu legends, wells up from underground.
 A place of religious importance and the site for historic Prayag Kumbh Mela held every 12 years, over the years it has also been the site of immersion of ashes of several national leaders, including Mahatma Gandhi in 1948.

-The main ghat in Allahabad is Saraswati Ghat, on the banks of Yamuna.
+The main ghat in Prayagraj is Saraswati Ghat, on the banks of Yamuna.
 Stairs from three sides descend to the green water of the Yamuna.
 Above it is a park which is always covered with green grass.
 There are also facilities for boating here.
 There are also routes to reach Triveni Sangam by boat from here.
-Apart from this, there are more than 100 raw ghats in Allahabad.
+Apart from this, there are more than 100 raw ghats in Prayagraj.